IgniteUI/igniteui-docfx/en/components/general/update-guide.md

     Here you can see all the [available properties](https://www.infragistics.com/products/ignite-ui-angular/docs/sass/latest/index.html#function-igx-button-theme) of the `igx-button-theme`

     * The `igx-typography` mixin is no longer implicitly included with `igx-core`.
-To use our typography styles you have to include the mixin explicitly:
+To use our typography styles you have to include the mixin explicitly after `igx-core` and before `igx-theme`:

     ```scss
     // in styles.scss